HIV and Specific Populations

 What steps can gay and bisexual men take to prevent HIV infection?

 Gay and bisexual men can take the following steps to reduce their risk of HIV infection:

 Have less risky sex.

 Unprotected anal sex is the highest-risk sexual activity for HIV transmission.
 Insertive anal sex (topping) is less risky for getting HIV than receptive anal sex (bottoming).
-Unprotected oral sex can also be a risk factor for HIV transmission, but it is a lower risk than anal sex.
+Unprotected oral sex can also be a risk factor for HIV transmission, but it carries a lower risk than anal sex.